10 Ways to See the Northern Lights in Manitoba

 Churchill

-Book your northern lights trip with Natural Habitat Adventures and get exclusive access to the warm and comfortable Aurora Pod, which has been specially designed for viewing the Aurora Borealis with 360-degree views of the sky via innovative glass construction and cushioned seats.
-A Nat Hab trip will also bring you to the Churchill Hotel's prized Aurora Domes, where you can spend the night relaxing in the lounge or heading up to one of two viewing domes to see the lights.
+Book your northern lights trip with Natural Habitat Adventures and get exclusive access to the warm and comfortable Aurora Pod.
+This specially designed structure features a 360-degree view of the sky thanks to its unique glass construction.
+A Nat Hab trip will also bring you to the Churchill Hotel's prized Aurora Domes, where you can spend the night relaxing in the lounge or heading up to one of two viewing domes to see the northern lights.

 From a wilderness setting